-This is one of the holy days that Paul spoke of as having been abolished.
-Thus do the evidences multiply that it is absolutely wrong to tell people that these verse prove that the weekly Sabbath was abolished.
-We should further observe that "shadows" point to Jesus as a Saviour from sin and we observed with that in mind.
-But the weekly Sabbath was made for man before sin ever entered into the world.
+The “shadows” Paul mentions pointed to Jesus as a Savior from sin and were observed with that in mind.
+But the weekly Sabbath was made for man before sin entered into the world, before man would need atonement.
 The shadows pointing forward to His death as an atonement for sin certainly were not instituted until after sin.
-But the Lord's rest day existed before man needed atoning blood to save him from his guilt.
-Now since the weekly Sabbath was instituted before sin, just as was the marriage institution, it was not a shadow of Christ’s death as a Saviour from sin; and His death never brought it to an end any more than it brought the marriage institution to an end.
-Both institutions came to us from the sinless Garden of Eden.
+Therefore, since the weekly Sabbath was instituted before sin, just as was the marriage institution, it was not a shadow of Christ’s death as a Savior from sin; and His death did not end the Sabbath day any more than it brought marriage to an end.
+Both the Sabbath and marriage came to us in a perfect world.

-Now even a child knows that late in the afternoon when a tall tree casts its shadow eastward, one can begin at the farthest end of the shadow and follow it until he gets to the tree, or body, that casts it, and there it ceases.
-Just so, we may go back to the time when "by one man [Adam] sin entered into the world, and death by sin,” and there a merciful God promised to send a Redeemer (Genesis 3:15), a Substitute, to die in man’s place.
-To keep man continually reminded of this fact and to supply him with a means of expressing his faith in the coming sacrifice, God instituted these ceremonies.
-Most of them were given to man immediately after the fall; later several others were added, and all were included in the law which was not written on tables of stone.
+Think of it this way—late in the afternoon when a tall tree casts its shadow eastward, one can begin at the farthest end of the shadow and follow it until he or she gets to the tree that casts the shadow, and there the shadow ceases to be.
+Likewise, we can go back to the time when “through one man [Adam] sin entered the world, and death through sin,” and there a merciful God promised to send a Redeemer (Genesis 3:15), a Substitute, to die in man’s place.
+To keep man continually reminded of this fact, and to supply him with a means of expressing his faith in the coming sacrifice, God instituted these ceremonies.
+All of these were included in the law that was not written on tables of stone.

-Follow these shadowy ceremonies all the way from Eden to the time of Moses, and from then through the wilderness journey, and then on for hundreds of years after the settlement of Canaan, and at last to Calvary; there they cease.
+Follow these shadowy ceremonies all the way from Eden to the time of Moses, and then through the wilderness journey and on for hundreds of years after the settlement in Canaan, and at last to Calvary—and there they cease.
 So it would be "against us" and "contrary" to our faith to observe these ceremonies after Jesus' death.
-To do so would be to deny that He had died.
 Not so with the other law.
-It is just as necessary to refrain from idolatry, profanity, Sabbath desecration, murder, adultery, and theft after the cross as before.
-In fact it was the violation of these principles that caused the death of Christ.
+It is just as necessary to refrain from idolatry, using God’s name in vain, dishonoring the Sabbath, murder, adultery, and theft after the cross as before.
+Indeed, it was the violation of these principles that caused the death of Christ.
 Could they have been set aside or changed to accommodate the carnal mind, Jesus need not have died.

-Now with these truths before us, let us again read Colossians 2:14–17 and see how plainly Paul reveals that he had not reference to the Ten Commandments: "Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; and having spoiled principalities and powers, he made a show of them openly, triumphing over them in it.
-Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ."
+Now with these truths before us, let us again read Colossians 2:14–17 and see how plainly Paul revealed that he did not mean that the weekly seventh-day Sabbath had been nailed to the cross: "Having wiped out the handwriting of requirements that was against us, which was contrary to us.
+And He has taken it out of the way, having nailed it to the cross. … So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ."